 CURRENTLY SEEKING APPLICATIONS FOR 50+ NEW PILOT SCHOOL FOR PILOT 2019 PROGRAM!

-If you/your school is interested in participating in Pilot 2019 (commencing Term 4 2019), please complete this short form by 7 June 2019.
+If you/your school is interested in participating in Pilot 2019 (commencing Term 4 2019), please complete this short form.
 Please note, all teacher training and learning resources are provided free of charge.
 Program Manager, Jane Smith (Four Smith Avenue) will then contact you to discuss further.

 QUESTIONS AND/OR CONTACT: Program Manager: Jane Smith